realpython/python-guide/docs/writing/gotchas.rst

 Five functions are created, but all of them just multiply ``x`` by 4.

 Python's closures are *late binding*.
-This means that names within closures are looked up at the time the inner function is *called*.
+This means that the values of variables used in closures are looked up at the time the inner function is called.

-Here, whenever *any* of the returned functions are called, the value of ``i`` is looked up in the surrounding scope at call time, when by then the loop has completed and ``i`` is left with its final value of 4.
+Here, whenever *any* of the returned functions are called, the value of ``i`` is looked up in the surrounding scope at call time.
+By then, the loop has completed and ``i`` is left with its final value of 4.

 What's particularly nasty about this gotcha is the seemingly prevalent